natfarleydev/prd-markdown/markdown/advanced/advancedBaseClassesDetails.markdown

 A witch can cast only a certain number of spells of each spell level per day.
 Her base daily spell allotment is given on Table 2-10.
-In addition, she receives bonus spells per day if she has a high Intelligence score (see Table 1-3 of the *Pathfinder RPG Core Rulebook*).
+In addition, she receives bonus spells per day if she has a high Intelligence score (see Table 1-3 of the *PF RPG Core Rulebook*).

 A witch may know any number of spells.
 She must choose and